Kathy Gori: Biography

 She has had a successful career in radio, voice-overs and commercials.
 She was an all night rock jock at KMPC in Los Angeles, California, KIIS and TENQ.
 Between 1996 and 2000 she was co-host of KPFK radio's Up For Air, which received the 1997 National Federation of Community Broadcasters Silver Reel (i.e. runner-up) award for "Morning Public Affairs Program".

 She has done commercials for Taco Bell, Dodge, the Gap, Honda and many others.
 She won a Clio Award for her achievements in this field.
 She also recorded songs and voices for Sesame Street and dubbed voices in numerous movies.

 Gori and her husband Alan Berger are screenwriting partners and have worked at most of the major Hollywood Studios.
 She also writes a food blog called The Colors of Indian Cooking.
-The site offers recipes, how-tos and stories from her twenty-one years experiences of Indian cuisine.
+The site offers recipes, how-tos and stories from her twenty-one years' experience of Indian cuisine.